Creating a System of Organization

 Tools and Personality Play Role in Aviation SMS Success

-Creating a system of organization that functions with energetic integrity is a combination of a safety manager’s/team’s personal habits, as well as the aid of a formal system of structured risk management processes, such as those offered by aviation SMS software.
+Creating a system of organization that functions with energetic integrity are a combination of a safety manager’s/team’s personal habits, as well as the aid of a formal system of structured risk management processes, such as those offered by aviation SMS software.

 Without a doubt, commercially available, low-cost SMS software greatly amplifies the efforts of a safety team.
 Instead of focusing on menial documentation details commonly found in SMS documentation requirements, safety teams can focus on adding more value to the SMS with more service offerings, such as: